anchore/oss-docs/content/docs/user-guides/sbom/sources.md

 Regular files, directories, and symbolic links are always processed.

-#### Archive Detection
+### Archive Sources

 Syft automatically detects and unpacks common archive formats, then catalogs their contents.
 If an archive is a container image archive (from `docker save` or `skopeo copy`), Syft treats it as a container image.

 **Supported archive formats:**